suhlig/wordclock/README.markdown

   Having `random.pl` and `turnthemoff.pl` in one line ensures that all LEDs are turned off when `random.pl` is interrupted.

 * Tailing the log file

+  Assuming that `wordclock` is the host, the following will tail entries related to  `fcserver` from the system journal:

   ```bash
   ssh wordclock sudo journalctl -u fcserver -f